hylang/hy/docs/language/api.rst

 -------

 `for` is used to call a function for each element in a list or vector.
 The results of each call are discarded and the for expression returns None instead.
-Example code iterates over collection and calls side-effect to each element in the collection:
+The example code iterates over `collection` and for each `element` in `collection` calls the `side-effect` function with `element` as its argument:

 .. code-block:: clj